hrbosker/hrbosker.github.io/content/demos/lombard-speech/index.md

 ## What is Lombard speech?

 In the clips above, you can clearly hear the difference between 'plain speech' and 'Lombard speech'.
+And this speaker is not the odd-one-out: many vocal learning species, like dolphins, seals, and birds adjust their vocalizations when encountering noise.

-Lombard speech sounds louder, higher pitched, is a little slower, with more pronounced higher frequencies, and clearer vowels.
+In humans, Lombard speech sounds louder, higher pitched, is a little slower, with more pronounced higher frequencies, and clearer vowels.
 In our own research, we demonstrated that Lombard speech is also more rhythmic, having a stronger 'beat' to it compared to plain speech (see [refs](#relevant-papers) below).

 ## Lombard speech rulez